 Broadcom

 AVGOVerifiedBroadcom Inc. is an American multinational designer, developer, manufacturer, and global supplier of semiconductor and infrastructure software products serving data center, networking, software, broadband, wireless, storage, and industrial markets.
-Headquartered in Palo Alto, California, with Tan Hock Eng as president and CEO, it derives 58% of its 2025 revenue from semiconductors and 42% from infrastructure software products and services.
-Formed when Avago Technologies acquired Broadcom Corporation in 2016, changing its name to Broadcom Limited before becoming Broadcom Inc. in 2017 (ticker AVGO; BRCM retired), it reached a $1 trillion market cap in December 2024.
-As of 2025, amid the AI boom, Broadcom ranks among the largest global companies.
+Headquartered in Palo Alto, California, with Tan Hock Eng as president and CEO, it derives about 58% of its revenue from semiconductors and 42% from infrastructure software products and services (as of 2025).
+Avago Technologies Limited changed its name to Broadcom to acquire Broadcom Corporation in January 2016; Avago's ticker AVGO now represents the merged entity, while the Broadcom Corporation ticker BRCM was retired.
+Initially known as Broadcom Limited, the company assumed its current name in November 2017.
+In December 2024, it became the 12th company to surpass a $1 trillion market cap, and in April 2026, it surpassed $2 trillion, becoming the sixth company in history to do so.
+As of 2026, amid the AI boom, Broadcom is one of the largest companies globally and could be considered part of Big Tech.

 30-Day Price History